runestro/525icons/README.md

 among them the "IcoMoon - Free" pack and the "Font Awesome" icon collection.
 Some are known brand logos, vectorized from png format or copied from open source svg files found on the net.

-The css code is adapted from the Font Awesome css-toolkit by Dave Gandy.
-More info at: http://fortawesome.github.io/Font-Awesome/

 The font is assembled in the icoMoon app: https://icomoon.io/app.

-If you download the font, you will get the web files you see here as well, where you may further investigate the css-codes in use.
-In the fonts folder, you also will find the font in otf format, which you may install for use in PC or Mac applications.

 The 525icons icon set is optimized for (16 × N)px sizes.
 You will get crisp results by setting your font-size to 16px, 32px, 48px (= 3 × 16px), etc.